MewesK/TwigExcelBundle/README.md

         ...
     {% endxlsdocument %}

- * Cannot contain other 'xlsdocument' tags
+ * Cannot contain 'xlsdocument', 'xlsrow', 'xlsheader', 'xlsfooter', 'xlscell' or 'xlsdrawing' tags
- * May contain multiple 'xlssheet' tags
+ * May contain one or more 'xlssheet' tags

 #### Attributes